Battle of Albert (1916): I Colonial Corps

 Artillery began a systematic bombardment of the German second position, Frise was captured and the second position attacked at 4:30 p.m. and broken into at Herbécourt, where the French surrounded the village.
-The attack was repulsed at Assevillers, with the help of artillery-fire from the south.
+The attack was repulsed at Assevillers with the help of German artillery-fire from the south.
 Next day, Assevillers was captured at 9:00 a.m. and air reconnaissance reported that no Germans were to be seen.
 Flaucourt and Feuillères were occupied at midday with 100 prisoners taken, the total having risen to 5,000 in two days.
 The German artillery around Flaucourt was abandoned and French cavalry probed towards the river, a total advance of 7 km, the deepest penetration since trench warfare began.
 The 2nd Colonial Division (General Emile-Alexis Mazillier) advanced beyond Feuillères and occupied ground overlooking the boucle, (loop) formed by the sharp turn north-west of the Somme at Péronne.
-The new French positions faced Maisonette on the right and Biaches to the front, along the southern length of the German third position, with Péronne visible across the river.
-Barleux and Biaches were captured on 4 July, by Foreign Legion troops of the Moroccan Division; in the afternoon counter-attacks from the north-east began and went on all night.
+The new French positions faced Maisonette on the right and Biaches to the front along the southern length of the German third position, with Péronne visible across the river.

 The 72nd Division took over the line next to the south bank of the Somme overnight, the 16th Colonial Division relieved the 2nd Colonial Division near Biaches and the Moroccan Division relieved the 3rd Colonial Division.
 A preliminary attack on Barleux and Biaches was postponed from 8 to 9 July, because of bad weather after a thirty-hour bombardment and failed to capture Barleux, though the French broke through the German second position to capture Biaches.
 The 16th Colonial Division attacked La Maisonette at 2:00 p.m. from the south and occupied the village by 3:15 p.m.; an attack from the north being stopped by machine-gun fire from Bois Blaise.
 A German counter-attack behind a party of troops feigning surrender retook the orchard and Château, until another French attack pushed them out.
 Next morning, a German attack from five directions was repulsed.
 Bois Blaise was taken on 10 July and an attack on Barleux, was stopped by German machine-gunners hidden in crops around the village.